Peel Hunt Reaffirms Add Rating for ASOS (LON:ASC)

-ASOS (LON:ASC)‘s stock had its “add” rating restated by equities researchers at Peel Hunt in a research report issued to clients and investors on Thursday, ThisIsMoney.Co.Uk reports.
+ASOS (LON:ASC)‘s stock had its “add” rating reissued by investment analysts at Peel Hunt in a report released on Thursday, LSE.Co.UK reports.
+They presently have a GBX 4,000 ($52.62) target price on the stock.
+Peel Hunt’s target price points to a potential upside of 21.21% from the company’s current price.

-Other equities analysts also recently issued research reports about the stock.
-Goldman Sachs Group restated a “buy” rating and set a GBX 3,800 ($49.99) price objective on shares of ASOS in a report on Thursday, January 9th.
-Berenberg Bank restated a “hold” rating and set a GBX 3,000 ($39.46) price objective on shares of ASOS in a report on Tuesday, November 26th.
-Shore Capital upgraded shares of ASOS to a “hold” rating in a report on Friday, January 10th.
-Peel Hunt restated a “hold” rating and set a GBX 3,000 ($39.46) price objective on shares of ASOS in a report on Tuesday, October 15th.
-Finally, Royal Bank of Canada set a GBX 3,900 ($51.30) price objective on shares of ASOS and gave the company a “buy” rating in a report on Monday, January 6th.
-Three investment analysts have rated the stock with a sell rating, eight have issued a hold rating and six have assigned a buy rating to the stock.
-ASOS presently has a consensus rating of “Hold” and a consensus price target of GBX 3,341.56 ($43.96).
+Several other brokerages have also issued reports on ASC.
+HSBC upgraded shares of ASOS to a “buy” rating and lifted their target price for the company from GBX 3,560 ($46.83) to GBX 3,615 ($47.55) in a research report on Tuesday, December 10th.
+JPMorgan Chase & Co. reiterated a “neutral” rating and set a GBX 3,800 ($49.99) target price on shares of ASOS in a research report on Thursday.
+Berenberg Bank reiterated a “hold” rating and set a GBX 3,000 ($39.46) target price on shares of ASOS in a research report on Tuesday, November 26th.
+Credit Suisse Group lifted their target price on shares of ASOS from GBX 3,650 ($48.01) to GBX 4,000 ($52.62) and gave the company an “outperform” rating in a research report on Friday, January 17th.
+Finally, Goldman Sachs Group set a GBX 3,800 ($49.99) target price on shares of ASOS and gave the company a “buy” rating in a research report on Thursday.
+Three equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and six have assigned a buy rating to the company’s stock.
+ASOS presently has a consensus rating of “Hold” and an average target price of GBX 3,416.56 ($44.94).

 ASOS Plc, together with its subsidiaries, operates as an online fashion retailer in the United Kingdom, the United States, Australia, France, Germany, Spain, Italy, Sweden, the Netherlands, and Russia.
 The company offers womenswear, menswear, and sportswear products.
 It sells approximately 85,000 branded and ASOS brand products primarily through its Website, asos.com, as well as through social media platforms and magazines.